 ININ 6005.
-EXPERIMENTAL STATISTICS (I).
+EXPERIMENTAL STATISTICS.
 Three credit hours.
 Three hours of lecture and/or discussion per week.
+Prerequisite: Authorization of the Director of the Department.

 Applications of multiple regression to analysis of variance and experimental designs.
 Analysis of multiple classifications involving fixed, random, and mixed effects, including crossed and nested variables of classification.
 Emphasis on computer model applications.
 ININ 6008.
-NETWORK FLOWS AND GRAPHS IN MANAGEMENT SCIENCE (Every fourth semester).
+NETWORK FLOWS AND GRAPHS IN MANAGEMENT SCIENCE.
 Three credit hours.
 Three hours of lecture and discussion per week.
+Prerequisite: Authorization of the Director of the Department.